dvasdekis/mordhau_aws/README.md

 ## To do (no particular order)

-1. Interactive script improvements (select map rotation and default map, right now it's FL maps by default)
+1. Interactive script improvements (select map rotation and default map, right now it's FL maps by default).
+Perhaps have user specify github gist file link to use their own configs
 2. Can't login anonymously for Mordhau but look into future possibility of running bootstrap without SSH in (right now it's needed for Steam Guard    authentication, so might as well have the other interactive details there)
 3. Clean up bash script

 ## Problems / bugs

 1. 'Failed to join server' on first few attempts
-3. Engine.ini gets cleared unless write permissions are restricted
+2. Engine.ini gets cleared unless write permissions are restricted